zen0wu/sbt-maven-plugin/README.md

 __See the configuration section above?
 Do that, and done.__ Just make sure there's a `pom.xml` in your current folder.

 I made a selfish assumption that if you're using this plugin, you will assure that `pom.xml` is at the same folder with `project` or `build.sbt`.
-So, I wrote this plugin so that minimal effort is needed for users.
+So, this plugin is designed that minimal effort is needed for users.

 This is achieved by override the `settings` field in `Plugin` trait and this settings will be add to all projects' settings automatically, which is not the best practise.
 Ideally, I should provide an option for the user to choose whether to do this, but haven't figure out a way.
 For now, I just `guess`.
 If there exists modules definition in `pom.xml`, then it's a multi-module project.
+Otherwise, It'll import
-Otherwise, I'll do that without confirmation.
+"./pom.xml" without confirmation.

 ### Multi module project